 Many people simply don’t realize that a healthy scalp = healthy hair.
-Your scalp needs TLC too, to maintain your hair’s natural luster and shine.
+Your scalp needs TLC too, to maintain your hair’s natural luster and shine. .The scalp is responsible for creating and protecting the hair follicle, which produces new hair cells.
+It also provides a home and food for the hair.
+If your scalp is healthy, your hair will be healthy too!To maintain a healthy scalp:

 Many people simply don’t realize that a healthy scalp = healthy hair.